PaulXiCao/PaulXiCao.github.io/collections/_posts/2024-07-14-cpp-modules-dual-build.md

 We start off with a given library (hpp/cpp files) and plan to enable importing that library via a module but with minimal changes to the original files.
 The module will include the library's hpp _and_ cpp files and export only the API entities.
-For that we will need to introduce some macros that split the files into seperate sections (e.g. std includes, library includes, external includes, non-include content).
+For that we will need to introduce some macros that split the files into separate sections (e.g. std includes, library includes, external includes, non-include content).

 On the CMake side of the business we introduce an option (e.g. `-D ENABLE_MODULES=ON/OFF`) and employ `target_sources(..
 FILE_SET CXX_MODULES ..)` to work with modules.